Hometown - YA Fiction - Work in Progress

 toss.
 Seniors, team captains, arms locked, Jeff, Big Moose, and me, as we’d

-a big deal.
+was a big deal.
 Like Moose’s old man, my dad had played on this very same field.
-You

 I nodded at our opponents, the

-steam of our breaths lingering like the tension between us.
-Moose rolled his massive
+steam from our breaths lingering like the tension between us.
+Moose rolled his

-neck, like he always did, only the Briggs guys didn’t seem all that intimidated
+massive neck, like he always did, only the Briggs guys didn’t seem all that

-by our neck rolls, our unflinching faces, or our perfect record.
+intimidated by our neck rolls, our staring, or even our perfect record.
 Two of the

 guys stood straight, heads cocked and smirking, like they’d told a joke on the